miguelcanosantana/ChatPools/README.md

 ## Project Structure
 <ol>
   <li>ChatPools App: This repo and the main app for mobile users</li>
-  <li>Pool Tabs App and Website: The dashboard for administrators of the main app</li>
+  <li>PoolTabs App and Website: The dashboard for administrators of the main app</li>
 </ol>

 <br>